List of governors of Florida

 Ron DeSantis has been governor since January 8, 2019.

 The governor of Florida is the head of government of the U.S. state of Florida.
 The governor is the head of the executive branch of the government of Florida and is the commander-in-chief of the Florida National Guard and Florida State Guard.

 The current officeholder is Ron DeSantis, a member of the Republican Party who took office on January 8, 2019.

 List of governors

 Military governor

-Spanish Florida was acquired from Spain in the Adams–Onís Treaty, which took effect July 10, 1821.
+The United States acquired Spanish Florida from Spain by the terms of the Adams–Onís Treaty, which took effect February 22, 1821, after its ratification by both parties to the treaty.
 Parts of West Florida had already been assigned to Alabama, Louisiana, and Mississippi; the remainder and East Florida were governed by a military commissioner with the powers of governor until the territory was organized and incorporated.